 You also have the option to provide the link to the refund/return policy in the customer service section, which again, you can link in the footer of your home or landing page.

-The rule of the thumb to follow here is to provide a link to your refund/return policy on each product and service page.
+The rule of thumb to follow here is to provide a link to your refund/return policy on each product and service page.

-You can either leave it as a pure link “return and refund policy” or inform the customer how long they have to return the item, money-back guarantee (if you have it) and who pays for return shipping.
+You can either leave it as a pure link “return and refund policy” or inform the customer how long they have to return the item, the money-back guarantee (if you have it) and who pays for return shipping.

 Can You Copy a Refund Policy From Another Website?